TheLoggicalOne/BA_for_Solico/docs/index.md

 - Check this page for latest updates and To Do

 - Work on weekly problems and thinking problems
-- Find real problems in your life and your job that are really interesting to you, you could suggest problem here:
+- Find real problems in your life and your job that are really interesting to you, you could suggest your problem [here](Do you know of an interesting, real-world decision-making problem that could benefit from a "Solico" (Scientific/Logical/Quantitative) approach?
+Share it here!
+Your suggestions could become future case studies or assignments in this course):
 - Constantly think about mathematical models that you use and their limitation in presenting real world factors and relations
 - Find an interesting projects to work on